 Sl.
 No. Directions Reply 1 Whether the Company has system in place to process all the accounting transactions through IT system?
-If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated. and deferred tax computation have been done manually on MS excel, however the accounting transactions for both is passed through IT system only.
+If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated.
+Yes, the accounting transactions process through IT system.
+The income tax computation and deferred tax computation have been done manually on MS excel, however the accounting transactions for both is passed through IT system only.
 2. Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/loans/interest etc. made by a lender to the Company due to the Company's inability to repay the loan?
 If yes, the financial impact may be stated.
-There are due to th However no restructuring of loans during the year under reference. e no cases of waiver/write off of debts/loans/interest etc. made e Company's inability to repay the loan. , according to the information and explanations provided to u f waiver/ write-off of debts/ loan/ interest etc. The details of Nature of Dues ıs by the Comp any, there are A. Waiver/Write-off/ Technical write-off of loans 36 1843.85 В. Debtors write-offs 5 0.81 It was informed that the waiver/ write-off is decided on case to case basis with due assessment of the possibility of recovery/realization in each case considering the available security, status of the borrower/investee and pending litigation.
+There is no restructuring of loans during the year under reference.
+There are no cases of waiver/write off of debts/loans/interest etc. made by a lender to the Company due to the Company's inability to repay the loan.
+However, according to the information and explanations provided to us by the Company, there are case(s) of waiver/ write-off of debts/ loan/ interest etc. The details of such write-off/waiver are as under: SI.
+No. Nature of Dues A. Waiver/Write-off/ Technical write-off of loans 36 (in crore) 1843.85 B. Debtors write-offs 5 0.81 It was informed that the waiver/ write-off is decided on case to case basis with due assessment of the possibility of recovery/realization in each case considering the available security, status of the borrower/investee and pending litigation.
 The outstanding in technical write-offs/ waiver cases was fully provided for in the books of accounts to the extent of the amount of write-off/ waiver.
 3. Whether funds received/receivable for specific schemes from Central/State agencies were properly accounted for/utilized as per its term and conditions?
-List the cases of deviation. ands received for Credit Enhancement Guarantee Scheme For Sched I for and utilized as per terms and conditions of the scheme. luled Castes have e been properly
+List the cases of deviation.
+Yes, the fu inds received for Credit Enhancement Guarantee Scheme For Sched I for and utilized as per terms and conditions of the scheme.